Ectopic Pregnancy – Quick Consult

 • The diagnosis of pregnancy in a woman with prior tubal sterilization should be considered an ectopic pregnancy until ruled out.

-• Patients discharged with diagnosis of possible ectopic pregnancy should have precise discharge instructions regarding the time, date, and with whom to follow-up.
+• Patients discharged with a diagnosis of possible ectopic pregnancy should have precise discharge instructions regarding the time, date, and with whom to follow-up.
 Discharge instructions must include a plan to return to an emergency department for any significant change in condition.

 Back To Top